The Simple Guide to Spousal Support (Alimony)

 With alimony, the court cannot do those things.
 If the supporting spouse is not paying, the dependent spouse has to return to divorce court and motion for a contempt proceeding to force the supporting spouse to pay.
 Contempt proceedings involve asking a judge to order the supporting spouse to make all past due and future payments.

-If the supporting spouse still won’t pay alimony, in some cases the court can do more, such as impose fines.
+If the supporting spouse still won’t pay alimony, in some cases the court can do more, such as imposing fines.
 Other alimony enforcement options include getting a writ of execution from the court in order to confiscate a portion of the supporting spouse’s personal assets like bank accounts and CDs.
 The court may confiscate personal proceeds like real estate profits to pay off the alimony arrearage.
-The dependent spouse can seek an income withholding order to take the money from their former spouse’s pay.
+The dependent spouse can seek an income withholding order to take the money from the pay of the payer spouse.

 If the supporting spouse is not paying spousal support, it is important to find out why.
 Nonpayment of spousal support may be due to unemployment or a change in their circumstances, which could in turn affect the amount and duration of alimony provided.
-If you are having difficulty getting your spousal support payments, contact a family attorney for help figuring out how to get what you deserve.
+If you are having difficulty getting your spousal support payments, contact a family law attorney for help figuring out how to get what you deserve.

 How Long Must Alimony Be Paid?

-If you and your ex spouse signed a prenuptial agreement or “prenup” prior to getting married, it likely contains language about divorce and spousal support payments.
+If you and your ex spouse signed a prenuptial agreement or “prenup” prior to getting married, it likely contains language about divorce and spousal support or alimony payments.
 In cases where a prenuptial agreement exists, a judge determines if or how long the supporting spouse will pay alimony according to what it says in the agreement.

 In most situations, alimony ends when the supporting spouse remarries.
 If the supporting spouse dies, spousal support is not always terminated.
 Sometimes the payments continue because the dependent spouse cannot gain employment, or health conditions prohibit them from working.
 In this case, receiving support may be made from the supporting spouse’s estate or life insurance.

 How Does the New Tax Law Affect Alimony?